aptech/docs/docs/CR-h5read.rst

     :return y: the data requested from the file.

-    :type y: matrix or array
+    :rtype y: matrix or array

 Examples
 ----------------